osmanbeyoglulab/CITRUS/README.md

 ## Introduction

 The repository contains the PyTorch implementation of CITRUS model in the paper: Tao Y*, Ma X*, Laliotis GI, Zuniga AG, Palmer D, Toska E, Schwartz R, Lu X, Osmanbeyoglu HU.
-[Interpretable deep learning for chromatin-informed inference of transcriptional programs driven by somatic alterations across cancers](https://www.biorxiv.org/content/10.1101/2021.09.07.459263v1). bioRxiv 2021:2021.2009.2007.459263..
+[Interpretable deep learning for chromatin-informed inference of transcriptional programs driven by somatic alterations across cancers](https://www.biorxiv.org/content/10.1101/2021.09.07.459263v1). bioRxiv 2021:2021.2009.2007.459263.

-CITRUS(Chromatin-informed Inference of Transcriptional Regulators Using Self-attention mechanism) is a partially interpretable deep neural network modeling the impact of somatic alterations on cellular states onto downstream gene expression patterns within context-speciﬁc transcriptional programs.
-The model follows an overall encoder-decoder architecture, while the encoder module employs a self-attention mechanism to model the contextual functional impact of somatic alterations in a tumor-specific manner and the decoder uses a layer of hidden nodes to explicitly represent the state of transcription factors (TFs).
+CITRUS (Chromatin-informed Inference of Transcriptional Regulators Using Self-attention mechanism) is a partially interpretable deep neural network modeling the impact of somatic alterations on cellular states onto downstream gene expression patterns within context-speciﬁc transcriptional programs.
+The model follows an overall encoder-decoder architecture.
+The encoder module employs a self-attention mechanism to model the contextual functional impact of somatic alterations in a tumor-specific manner, and the decoder uses a layer of hidden nodes to explicitly represent the state of transcription factors (TFs).

 ## Data

-There are three major datasets used to train CITRUS model: Somatica alteration gene matrix(SGA), gene expression matrix (GEP),  and TF-target gene matrix.
-They included 5803 samples with seventeen different tumor types from TCGA.
+There are three major datasets used to train CITRUS model: Somatica alteration gene matrix (SGA), gene expression matrix (GEP), and TF-target gene matrix.
+They included 5803 samples with 17 different tumor types from TCGA.
 SGA is originally a binary matrix containing 11998 genes with 1 as having a distinct mutation or copy number alteration and 0 as none of them.
 We transformed the sparse binary SGA into index lists to facilitate gene embedding.
 GEP contains continuous values of gene expression with filtered 5541 genes by considering top variant genes in each cancer type as well as gene availability in TF-target gene matrix.
 We packaged those matrices as well as cancer types, tumor barcodes, etc. into a pickle file for fast processing and convenient delivery.

 The integrated dataset of the pickle file can be downloaded from https://sites.pitt.edu/~xim33/CITRUS

 You can explore the contents of the dataset by running: